gdsc-ssu/ssung-delivery-backend/README.md

 ### Word Identifer

-Word identifiers refer to the ability to identify information by a specific combination of words instead of identifiers in the form of serial numbers.
-For example, you can identify shipping information by a combination of words such as " nice, clock, day" instead of the serial number "abjxk124ba7".
-This makes word combinations more intuitive, easier to understand, and easier to remember identifiers than serial numbers.
-In addition, word identifiers are more secure and can be useful in services that handle information that is important to security.
+Word identifiers are a combination of words used to identify information instead of serial numbers.
+They are easier to remember and understand, and more secure than traditional identifiers.
+<br/><br/>
+They can be useful in situations where serial numbers may not be appropriate and offer a more user-friendly option.
+Additionally, word identifiers can be made even more secure by using random combinations of words.
+They provide an alternative to traditional identifiers and can be particularly useful in situations that handle sensitive information.

 #### Work Flow
 ![image](https://user-images.githubusercontent.com/46417868/230830515-10800750-01bf-4242-8d7e-0e618fd5beb7.png)